But that photo shows mosquito larvae, which don’t bite.

 How about ponds and streams?

-A biological agent called Bti, widely available, prevents larvae from growing into adults.
+A biological agent called Bti, inexpensive and widely available in hardware stores and elsewhere, prevents larvae from growing into adults.
 If the water is actively running, no problem; but look for stagnant areas of streams, especially where water is blocked at the surface or where pipes come in at surface level.
+Larvicide only your own property, or help someone else to do it on theirs.
 Swimming pools usually have enough chlorine to kill larvae.

 How about mosquito repellents?

 By all means, experiment with natural oils and granules.
-But we do not recommend applying chemicals like DEET to your skin or clothing; there is too much potential exposure to hypersensitive individuals, babies and children, and pets.
+But we do not recommend applying substances like DEET to your skin or clothing; there is too much potential chemical exposure to hypersensitive individuals, babies and children, and pets.

 Where can I get more information?

-West Chester Borough has a program and web page for residents to help their neighbors eliminate mosquito breeding.
-See here.
+West Chester Borough has a program and <a href="http://web page for residents to help their neighbors eliminate mosquito breeding.
+See East Bradford information here.
+Please encourage your own municipality to post useful information!

-The County has two relevant pages, one on avoiding mosquito-borne diseases generally and one more specifically West Nile Virus.
+Chester County has two relevant pages, one on avoiding mosquito-borne diseases generally and one more specifically West Nile Virus.
 Both stress how to keep mosquitoes from breeding on our property.
-In fact, the https://dontsprayme.com/2016/06/13/no-breeding-mosquitoes-its-a-matter-of-public-health/ to avoid breeding mosquitoes.
+It is against County health regulations to maintain sites capable of breeding mosquitoes.

 See also excellent advice from the West Baton Rouge Parish Council Mosquito Abatement program, including video showing where mosquito larvae flourish and what they look like.